 Moroccan Chickpea Tagine Recipe

 A Moroccan spice known as ras el hanout is unquestionably North African.
 It’s actually a blend of over a dozen spices.
-It's used throughout Morocco and parts of North Africa to season stews and couscous.
-Oprah Winfrey recommends one by Zamouri Spices, which is very good.
-But, I love the ras el hanout sold by Soluna Garden Farm.
+Zamouri Spices had a good one.
+I also love the ras el hanout sold by Soluna Garden Farm.
 Ras el hanout lends soft, spicy notes to this stew, giving it much more depth of flavor.

 Saffron is also optional.
 Not everyone likes saffron.
 If you use it, add just a few strands, maybe 4 tops.
 It’s very easy to overpower a dish with too much saffron.
 Saffron is used in many Moroccan, Middle Eastern and Indian dishes.